robinsloan/sentence-space/README.md

 Once you've established this continuous sentence space, what can you get from it?

 1. *Sentence gradients*: smooth interpolations between two input sentences.
-2. *Sentence neighborhoods*: clouds of alternative sentences closely related to an input sentence.
+2. *Sentence jitters*: clouds of alternative sentences closely related to an input sentence.

 These are very weird artifacts!
 If you try to write a sentence gradient by hand, you'll find it's very difficult.
 Is it useful?
 Possibly not.
 Is it _interesting_?
 Definitely!

 Again, you'll find a ton more context and exploration in [this post](https://www.robinsloan.com/voyages-in-sentence-space).

-This code isn't quite turnkey, but if you're willing to tinker a little, you should be able to get up and running, training your own models and serving your own gradients, jitters, and who-knows-what-else.
+This code isn't quite turnkey, but if you're willing to tinker, you should be able to get up and running, training your own models and serving your own gradients, jitters, and who-knows-what-else.

 Requirements include: